skybert/skybert-net/src/unix/git/why-no-user-link-or-picture-in-stash.md

-title: Why is there no picture or user link in the Stash Commit List
+title: Why is there no picture or user link in the Stash Commit List?
 date: 2016-11-03
 category: vcs
 tags: git, vcs